chirin1234/chyoa-scraper/README.md

 By default the program stores the exported story in the current directory.
 If an archive file is listed as the `destination-path` (e.g. `.zip`, `.tar.xz`) then the files are stored inside of the specified archive.

 You can also use this to capture just a subtree of a story.
-If you pass the URL of a chapter rather than the story, you will only get chapters that stem from to the end.
+If you pass the URL of a chapter rather than the story, you will only get chapters that stem from that chapter to the end.

 #### Tree
 `python3 -m chyoa tree chyoa-path`